 Access and other practical info

-- Yvoire is situated at 30 minutes drive from Geneva and some 25 kms from the west of Évian-les-Bains.
+- Yvoire is a 30-minute drive from Geneva and some 25 km from the west of Évian-les-Bains.

 - There are many car parks found just outside the village.
-The one we choose (Les Jardins) cost 2 euros for the whole day.
+The one we chose (Les Jardins) cost 2 euros for the whole day.

-- A ferry boat link crosses Lake Geneva in 20 minutes to the town of Nyon, Switzerland.
+- A ferry boat link crosses Lake Geneva in 20 minutes to Nyon, Switzerland.
 Check out times and fees here.

 - The village can be invaded by tourists in the sunny days of Summer and in weekends.
-If you can, plan to visit Yvoire on a week day in Spring and Autumn.
+Plan to visit Yvoire on a weekday in Spring and Autumn if you can.

-- Guided visits of the medieval village are organised in the summer – contact the Tourist Information Board for more info.
+- Guided visits to the medieval village are organised in the summer – contact the Tourist Information Board for more info.

 - For more information, check out the Visit Yvoire site (in French only).